All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Amino acid stimulation.
 Certain amino acids stimulate GH release through direct pituitary effects and/or by suppressing somatostatin:

 • Arginine: Suppresses somatostatin release, thereby disinhibiting GH.
 Oral doses of 5-9g produce GH increases of 100%+ at rest.
-The effect is reduced during exercise (because exercise already suppresses somatostatin) and in the presence of elevated insulin (which overrides the disinhibition).
+The effect is reduced during exercise (because exercise already suppresses somatostatin) and in the presence of improved insulin (which overrides the disinhibition).

 • Ornithine: A precursor to arginine with similar but slightly weaker GH-stimulating effects.